codesardine/mirror-manager/README.md

 * Account can be delete by the provider.
 * Providers can add/remove/disable mirrors.
 * Providers can claim mirrors from other accounts via server confirmation token.
+* Providers will get a email a day after a mirror is out of sync for more than a week
+* Out of sync mirrors for more than 2 weeks will be automaticly deleted and the provider will get a deletion email